 In addition to correcting myopia, contact lenses can also correct hyperopia (longsightedness or farsightedness) as well as astigmatism.
 Lenses that correct astigmatism must be inserted into the eye in the correct orientation because of their lack of rotational symmetry.

-Contact lens wear requires discipline.
-Hygiene is paramount to avoid transferring dirt and bacteria to the lenses during insertion, and also the lenses must be sterilized each day to kill anything which has built up on the surface.
+Wearing contact lenses requires discipline.
+Hygiene is paramount to avoid transferring dirt and bacteria to the lenses during insertion, and the lenses must be sterilized each day to kill anything which has built up on the surface.

-- Hydrogen Peroxide Solutions - Peroxide based solutions are thought to be more effective at sterilizing lenses as the solution penetrates deeply into the lens.
-Unlike the procedure with "all in one solutions", rubbing isn't necessary and the lenses just have to be rinsed in the lens baskets before storage in solution in the lens case.
+- Hydrogen Peroxide Solutions - Peroxide-based solutions are thought to be more effective at sterilizing lenses as the solution penetrates deeply into the lens.
+Unlike the procedure with "all-in-one" solution, rubbing isn't necessary, and the lenses just have to be rinsed in the lens baskets before storage in solution in the lens case.
 So this can be more convenient.
-The disadvantage is that the lenses cannot be worn for 6 hours until the peroxide solution is neutralized as it can burn the eyes.
+The disadvantage is that the lenses cannot be worn for 6 hours until the peroxide solution is neutralized, as it can burn the eyes.
 There are several variations of the peroxide cleaning system.
 Some lens cases come with a platinum disk which neutralizes the peroxide slowly over a period of hours.
-Another system relies on the use of a two part solution, peroxide to sterilize the lens and then a second solution to neutralize the peroxide.
-Yet another variation is where you add a tablet to the solution in the case and this neutralizes the peroxide and turns the solution pink when finished.
+Another system relies on the use of a two-part solution, peroxide to sterilize the lens and then a second solution to neutralize the peroxide.
+Yet another variation is where you add a tablet to the solution in the case, and this neutralizes the peroxide and turns the solution pink when finished.

-In the morning you must wash and dry your fingers again and try to get the lenses out of the case to insert them in your eyes.
-Plopping them onto your cornea involves a sort of finger aerobics which I wont describe, however it becomes easy over time and eventually you can almost do it with your eyes closed (bad choice of words!)
+In the morning, you must wash and dry your fingers again and try to get the lenses out of the case to insert them into your eyes.
+Plopping them onto your cornea involves a sort of finger aerobics which I won't describe; however, it becomes easy over time, and eventually, you can almost do it with your eyes closed (bad choice of words!)

-Lenses can be worn up to 12 hours or more a day depending on the tolerance of your eyes.
+Lenses can be worn for up to 12 hours or more a day, depending on the tolerance of your eyes.
 After that, you may experience dry eyes and irritation.

-- take hygiene seriously and wash any dirt, grease and oil from your fingers before insertion and removal.
-This keeps the lenses clean and prevents possible eye infection.
+- take hygiene seriously and wash any dirt, grease, and oil from your fingers before insertion and removal.
+This keeps the lenses clean and prevents possible eye infections.

 - visit your optician at the recommended interval for regular checkups.
 If you experience any unusual discomfort beyond the normal tired eyes sensation in the evening, go to your optician immediately as infections can rapidly cause irreversible eye damage.